CARNITINE: THE SCIENCE BEHIND A CONDITIONALLY ESSENTIAL NUTRIENT

 The overall conference goals were to:

-1) provide the scientific and lay communities with the most updated, evidence-based information regarding the role of carnitine in health and disease prevention;
+1) Provide the scientific and lay communities with the most updated, evidence-based information regarding the role of carnitine in health and disease

-2) clarify issues relevant to appropriate uses of carnitine; and
+2) Clarify issues relevant to appropriate uses of carnitine.

-One of the most interesting point that was discussed in the conference was the use of carnitine as a nutritional supplement to enhance sports performance.
+One of the most interesting point that was discussed in the conference.
+Was the use of carnitine as a nutritional supplement to enhance sports performance.
 Carnitine has important roles in skeletal muscle bioenergetics.
 Decreased concentrations of carnitine in skeletal muscle results in impairment of muscle function.
 This effect has led to the belief that carnitine supplementation can improve skeletal muscle function and athletic performance in healthy individuals.
-Many health benefits have been attributed to the administration of carnitine, both as a drug in the treatment of primary and secondary carnitine deficiency syndromes, and as a dietary supplement to aid weight loss, improve exercise performance, and enhance a sense of well-being.
+Many health benefits have been attributed to the administration of carnitine.
+Both as a drug in the treatment of primary and secondary carnitine deficiency syndromes.
+Also as a dietary supplement to aid weight loss, improve exercise performance, and enhance a sense of well-being.